 There are a variety of ways insurance — be it life, long-term care or disability plans — can protect or even contribute to your wealth in a tax-efficient way.

 One insurance plan doesn’t fit all

 - Need to plan for the succession of your business?
-Insurance can provide your family or business partners with tax-free funds to help assure an effective succession of ownership among family members or transfers between partners.
+Life insurance can provide your family or business partners with funds to help assure an effective succession of ownership among family members or transfers between partners.

-Consider how to fund your premiums
+Options to fund your premiums

 Not only are insurance plans customizable, but how you choose to pay your premiums — the amount you pay for a given policy — can also be tailored.

 “Your premiums can come from a variety of sources,” says Pat Edwards, a regional insurance specialist with U.S. Bancorp Investments.
-“I often joke that it’s not that people hate life insurance, it’s that they don’t want to pay for it.
+“I often joke that it’s not that people hate insurance, it’s that they don’t want to pay for it.
 So, it’s a matter of finding the dollars that are the least painful to fund the premiums.”

 The funding source may simply be cash.
 You may also free up cash by reducing holdings, or you may generate cash by selling existing stock portfolio positions.
 There can also be income available through assets gifted to family members, such as investment real estate.
 Liquidating assets is another option, though that may have tax implications.

-Review and customize your insurance
+Review your insurance policies regularly